eegg/school-policies-and-procedures/src/arrivals-and-departures.rst

 #.
 The guardian must wait until the defined start of their booked session before they enter the property
 #.
 At the start time of the booked session, the guardian must signal their arrival at the *Setting Entrance*
 #.
-They must only enter the propert when a *Staff Member* opens the door to them.
+They must only enter the property when a *Staff Member* opens the door to them.
 #.
-The child is surrendered to the care of his *Key Person*.
+The child is surrendered to the care of his *Key Person* and the guardian says Goodbye to the child.
 #.
 The parent signs the *Arrivals Sheet*, marking the time by the *Authoritative Clock*
 #.
-The parent exits the property via the *Setting Entrance*
+The parent exits the property via the *Setting Entrance* using the following procedure

 The *Security Staff Member* will always be at the door, to: